The historic main street of this unique town is a pleasant fifteen-minute walk from Manley.

 The original town of Tulbagh was settled by the Dutch and the French Huguenots in the late 17th century.
 Today it is a quiet and relaxing, mainly farming community that plays host to visitors from Cape Town and further afield all year round.

 Rebuilt after a major earthquake in 1969, Church Street is home to the largest collection of historic period Cape Dutch buildings in one street.
-Between the private homes, you will find restaurants, craft shops and galleries.
+Between the private homes, you will find restaurants, craft shops, and galleries.
 A very pleasant place to wander and sample the local delights.

 In winter the surrounding mountains often receive a dusting of snow and the town celebrates Christmas in Winter with a weekend of activities that attracts Capetonians and visitors from all over South Africa.
-Through the year there are a number of festivals celebrating food and wine from the farms in the valley.
+Throughout the year there are a number of festivals celebrating food and wine from the farms in the valley.

 As well as the delights of food and wine the surrounding mountains also offer a chance to explore on foot, on a mountain bike, or on horseback.
 The abundant birdlife attracts ornithologists from all over the world, often in search of the wonderful Fish Eagle.